DENV-lineages/denv-lineages.github.io/_pages/rules.md

 This page contains instructions on **designating new lineages**.
 In other words, these are the rules for suggesting a new sub-genotypic grouping.
 If you are looking for where to assign an existing lineage to new sequences, please use one of our partner assignment tools, found on the [resources page](/_pages/resources/).

+- For an overview of the system, go to [overview](#overview)
 - For the rules and thresholds that a new lineage must satisfy to go [rules](#rules).
 - For how to name a new lineage go to [names](#names).
 - For the practicalities of how you actually submit a naming request go to [how to submit a designation request](#how-to-submit-a-designation-request)
 - For information on how often we review requests go to [review timelines](#review-timelines)
 - For other issues, try our [frequently asked questions](/_pages/faq/)

+## Overview

+This system is built off experience developing lineage systems for other viruses of public health importance, and is the result of a global collaboration of researchers and public health professionals.
+It aims to provide additional spatial and temporal resolution with which to discuss the large genetic diversity of dengue virus.
+Specifically, it splits up existing genotypes into smaller groups and provides a standardized, neutral naming system.

+Broadly speaking, we define **major** and **minor** lineages within each genotype.
+These lineages are defined by the same rules

 ## Rules